Pabo Post Prydain: Family

 The Old Welsh genealogies of British Library, Harleian MS 3859, calls him a son of Cenau son of Coel Hen.
 Later Welsh genealogies insert two generations by making him son of Arthwys son of Mar son of Cenau son of Coel, though this presents greater chronological problems.
-The genealogies give him a royal line of descendants as the father of Dunod Fawr, Sawyl Penuchel and Ardun Benasgell, and a saintly one as the grandfather of Deiniol, Asaph and Tysilio.
+The genealogies give him a royal line of descendants as the father of Dunod Fawr, Sawyl Penuchel and Arddun Penasgell, and a saintly one as the grandfather of Deiniol, Asaph and Tysilio.

 As to his period, Elis Gruffydd's Chronicle says that his daughter married Maelgwn Gwynedd while an Irish genealogy says that his son "Samuel Chendisel" (the Irish equivalent of Pen-isel) married Deichter, daughter of Muiredach Muinderg, the king of Ulster.
 Their son Sanctan founded Kilnasantan in County Dublin after travelling to Ireland with his brother Matóc Ailithir.
 The Irish Liber Hymnorum confirms that Sanctan and Matóc came to Ireland from Britain.
 Pabo must have been roughly the same age as Muiredach, whose death-date (after a reign of 24 years according to other sources) is given in the Annals of Tigernach as 489.